cog-neurophys-lab/dhfun2/README.md

 1. Download a [release](https://github.com/cog-neurophys-lab/dhfun2/releases) as zip file, unpack and add the folder to your MATLAB path.
 2. Download a [release](https://github.com/cog-neurophys-lab/dhfun2/releases) as MATLAB
-   package and install via double-click.
+   Toolbox (mltbx) and install via double-click.
 3. Clone the Git repository and add the folder to MATLAB path.